Academic Planning

 Chemistry

-CHM 141, CHM 141R, CHM 142, CHM 144, CHM 145: lectures and laboratories for students preparing for careers in health professions and sciences, engineering, or science teaching.
+CHM 141/CHM 141R, CHM 142, CHM 144, CHM 145: lectures and laboratories for students preparing for careers in then natural sciences, health professions, engineering, or science teaching.
 See note below about math placement scores.

-CHM 141 or CHM 141H, and CHM 142H or CHM 142M: lectures for students majoring in chemistry or biochemistry.
-CHM 144M and CHM 145M: laboratories students majoring in chemistry or biochemistry majors.
+CHM 142MCHM 144M and CHM 145M: lecture and laboratories students majoring in chemistry or biochemistry majors.
 See note below about math placement scores.

 Certain ACT/SAT math sub-scores or placement scores are required for placement into any CHM 14x courses.